cuustard/uni/SCC.141.md

 ### Design Ethnography

 Design Ethnography is the practice of studying people in their natural environment.
 It is the earliest step of the development lifecycle and informs the entire cycle.
-It helps us to avoid mistakes and see opportunities for inovation.
+It helps us to avoid mistakes and see opportunities for innovation.

 It involves